 Master Bathroom Remodel DIY Idea

-Rather than doing a separate sconce above the vanity mirror, we opted for one that had the lighting built in from Signature Hardware and I’m SO glad we did.
+Rather than doing a separate sconce above the vanity mirror, we opted for one that had the lighting built in from Signature Hardware.
+I’m SO glad we did.

-To mimic the marble slabs, we chose a marble cobble floor option from The Tile Shop for the shower floor, and they flow together really well.
+To mimic the marble slabs, we chose a marble cobble floor option from The Tile Shop for the shower floor.
+And they all flow together really well.

 If we hadn’t chosen to use the slabs, I think we would’ve gone with a minimal white tile to keep the focus on the floors.